 Who had died?
 The person they thought I was going to become – despite all evidence to the contrary.
 But they thought childhood didn’t count – you developed on the caterpillar, pupa, butterfly principle and your life began when you left school.

 There had never been any suggestion I should go to university.
 But when my sister went, a few years later, she told me: “You could do it – there are people here who are stupider than you!”
 She gave me the UCCA guide to courses.
 I’d never even read the Floodlight directory of London evening classes, which was on sale in every newsagent.
 (UCCA is now UCAS: the Universities and Colleges Admissions Service.)
 And hang on, why didn't the tutors at Camberwell hand me the UCCA book and suggest I look for a course that might suit me?
-All my parents did was say "But there must be something you want to do."
+All my parents said was: "But there must be something you want to do."

 I eventually looked up classes in Floodlight, did Art History A Level in six months (it was a year’s course), got an A and went to university.
 Because I’d worked for three years or more, I got a grant.
 (Nina Stibbe in Love, Nina went through the same process, finding out about grants through word of mouth.
 Perhaps “they” didn’t want to advertise this loophole too widely.
 See also Rupert Pupkin in King of Comedy not knowing there was a comedy scene, or that he ought to submit a recording of his act to the show he wanted to be on.)